desaroger/recruiter/README.md

 # Run it

 Following these steps you will run the dummy server on port 3000 and the web app on port 8080.
-This guide takes for granted you have node and npm, as needed for run the dummy server.
+This guide takes for granted you have node and npm, as it's needed for run the dummy server.

 Clone the repository:
 ```bash